jamonholmgren/bluebun/docs/reference/run.md

 #!/usr/bin/env bun

-// Start bluebun to run the correct CLI command require("bluebun").run({ path: __dirname + "/cli" })
+// Start bluebun to run the correct CLI command require("bluebun").run({ name: "pizza", cliPath: __dirname + "/cli" })
 ```

 ## Options

 The `run` function takes an options object with the following keys:

+- `name`: The name of the CLI.
+This is required.
+Usually just a string literal, but you can also use `require("./package.json").name` if you want to infer it from the package.json.
-- `path`: The path to the CLI directory.
+- `cliPath`: The path to the CLI directory.
 This is a required option, because we can't infer it.
-Highly recommended to use `__dirname + "/cli"` for this value -- relative paths are not supported!
+Highly recommended to use `__dirname + "/cli"` for this value.
-- `name`: The name of the CLI.
-This is optional, and defaults to the name of the package (from `package.json`).
-Providing it can speed up startup time since we won't have to read from package.json.

 ## Testing